 There have been changes.
 In 2010, President Obama signed a law to reduce the penalty disparity between crack and powder cocaine charges.
 And in 2018, President Trump signed another law to apply those changes retroactively.
 That law also reduced mandatory minimum sentences for certain crimes.
 Data also shows the racial disparity in incarceration rates has declined somewhat in recent years, but it’s still high.
 Researchers say that could be due to a number of things, including criminal justice reform and falling crime rates.
 But the disparities in our criminal justice system still exist.
 And one area that's been getting a lot of national attention lately is...

-The police killings of Breonna Taylor, George Floyd, and Rayshard Brooks have sparked weeks of protests across the US.
+The police killings of Daunte Wright, Breonna Taylor, and George Floyd have sparked nationwide protests.
 But their deaths weren’t isolated cases.
 Research shows police are more likely to use force against and kill Black Americans.
 And there’s also a history of racism in policing in the US.

 Some of the first police forces in the country were “slave patrols.”
 They were groups of men who would hunt down enslaved people who ran away and suppress rebellions.
 And during the Jim Crow era, Black communities were heavily policed.
 Some law enforcement officials were also members of the KKK.

 There’s a growing push for police reform.
 Some have called to defund the police, which generally means shifting funds from police to social services.
-The Minneapolis City Council has pledged to disband its police force.
-San Francisco will stop having police respond to noncriminal calls, like issues involving homelessness or mental health.
-Trained, unarmed professionals will respond instead.
-And the NYPD is disbanding its plainclothes officer units.
-On the federal level, House Democrats have introduced sweeping police reform legislation.
+The Minneapolis City Council has pledged to disband its police force, and a number of cities have already moved toward defunding their police force.
+On the federal level, the House has passed sweeping police reform legislation.
 It would ban chokeholds and certain no-knock warrants, and make a national database to track police misconduct.
-Senate Republicans have unveiled their own legislation that would withhold funds for departments that don’t ban chokeholds.
-The attorney general has said he doesn’t think “the law enforcement system is systemically racist.”
-And it’s unclear if either bill will pass.
+Unclear if or when the Senate will take up that bill.

 Since 2010, about half the states in the US have enacted tighter rules on voting like voter ID laws, cutting early voting hours, and voter roll purges.
 Supporters say the rules are meant to prevent voter fraud.
 But studies show voter fraud is rare, and critics point out the disproportionate impact some of these laws have on Black Americans and other minorities.
-Also, the Supreme Court is seen to have made matters worse.
+Also, a Supreme Court ruling appeared to have made matters worse.

 In 2013, the Court essentially ruled that states with a history of discrimination no longer had to get the federal gov’s ok before they changed voting laws – giving states a lot more leeway.
 States had argued that the rule was based on decades-old data and was outdated, and the court agreed.
 Critics said it was still needed to prevent discrimination.

 Yes.
-Studies show Black Americans are less likely than White Americans to have a government-issued ID (which experts say can be expensive and difficult to obtain) – making it harder to comply with voter ID laws.
+Studies show Black Americans are less likely than white Americans to have a government-issued ID (which experts say can be expensive and difficult to obtain) – making it harder to comply with voter ID laws.
 States like North Carolina put restrictions on early voting, which was disproportionately used by Black voters.
 That law was later struck down.
 The 2018 Georgia governor’s race had major allegations of suppression of Black voters because of voter roll purges and an “exact match” law that blocked someone’s voter registration if the name on the voter roll didn’t exactly match the name on their government-issued ID.
-As we approach the 2020 election, there is concern voter suppression (especially in the time of COVID-19) will be a major issue.
-Orgs like the NAACP Legal Defense and Educational Fund and League of Women Voters are fighting for more equality at the voting booth.
+And early 2021, Georgia and Arkansas passed voting restriction bills that do things like cut the time people have to request an absentee ballot, require a signature match for absentee ballots, limit the use of ballot drop boxes, ban handing out food and water in poll lines, and more.

 Racism has been part of our country since its founding and there’s no simple fix to reversing centuries of discrimination.
 But here's what you can do to start: Educate yourself.
 Educate others in your life.
 Support organizations and lawmakers – both on the local and national level – who are working to craft and pass policy changes.
 Call out racism in everyday interactions, social circles, and at work.
 And demand better representation in all aspects of life.